zkessin/testing-erlang-book/README.md

 This book starts with using EUnit for building Unit Tests in Erlang.
 It will then move on to other kinds of testing in Erlang.
-Including Statistical tests with QuickCheck, Type Checking with Dialyzer, Setting up CI with Jenkins or Travis, building performance tests and more.
+Including Statistical tests with PropER, Type Checking with Dialyzer, Setting up CI with Jenkins or Travis, building performance tests and more.